 - Ensure that you are drinking enough fluid and increase if necessary.
-We recommend that you drink 8 glasses or 2 litres of water a day.
+We recommend that you 2 litres of water a day.

-- Try to limit/avoid smoking, drinking alcohol and caffeinated drinks (i.e. tea, coffee, cola) because they can make urinary problems worse as they can irritate the bladder.
+- Try to limit/avoid smoking, drinking alcohol and caffeinated drinks (i.e. tea, coffee, soft drinks) because they can make urinary problems worse as they can irritate the bladder.

 Changes in your bowel habits/motions may occur as radiotherapy may irritate the bowel.
 These can include:

 - Loose motions/diarrhoea.
-This can easily be treated with medication such as Imodium®.
+This can easily be treated with medication.

 - The urge to want to open your bowels more frequently but without passing anything (tenesmus) or only a small stool.

 We do not recommend you alter your diet drastically in any way but if you do begin to experience any of the above symptoms speak to a radiographer or nurse who will be able to advise you.